 2 New COVID Cases Reported on Kaua‘i

-The Hawai‘i State Department of Health Kaua‘i District Health Office reported two new cases of COVID-19 on Tuesday, June 15.
+The Kaua‘i District Health Office reported two new cases of COVID-19 on Wednesday, Dec.
+9.

-Today’s cases bring the number of active cases to 16, with 380 cumulative cases.
-Kaua‘i’s cumulative case count includes 337 confirmed locally, three probable, and 40 positive cases diagnosed elsewhere, as they received their pre-travel test results after arriving on island.
+Today’s case brings the number of on-island active cases to 12, with 145 cumulative cases.
+Kaua‘i’s cumulative case count includes 126 confirmed locally, one probable, and 18 positive cases diagnosed elsewhere, as they received their pre-travel test results after arriving on island.